YellowJacketLinux/LFS/00-Perl-Modules.md

 [SPDX License Identifier](https://spdx.org/licenses/) should be used.

-Many (but not) Perl modules on CPAN specify they use the same license as Perl5 itself, and on CPAN those packages are labelled as
+Many (but not) Perl modules on CPAN specify they use the same license as Perl5 itself, and on CPAN those packages are labeled as

     License: perl_5